Solar Controller Options

 Our newest addition to the controller options is our smart home controller, or smart thermostat.
 We’re really excited about this option and we’re the first solar water heater manufacturer to offer a smart controller.
 This controller does not have a screen.
 Instead, it shows the Sunbank temperature and is programmed entirely using an app on your phone.
 This controller requires that you have a 2.4 GHz WiFi signal that can reach your Sunbank tank, as this controller is mounted outside in a weatherproof (plastic) junction box.
 Before purchasing this controller, make sure that your WiFi router is putting out both a 5GHz and 2.4GHz signal (all smart home devices use 2.4GHz signals because they have better range).
 If it’s not, you can go into the router settings to have it put out both signals.

 This controller is extremely versatile.
 It can work in conjunction with a smart plug and a recirculation pump (both of which we can also supply) for overheat and freeze protection.
 It can also integrate with your Amazon Alexa or Google Home to work with other smart home device.
 For example, you can set the recirculation pump to be turned on by a motion detector in your bathroom, so that you have instant hot water at the tap whenever you’re ready to use it.
-While many customers are drawn to the hard wired controller for reliability, others will appreciate the ability to check your Sunbank temperature and program the controller remotely from anywhere in the world.
+While many customers are drawn to the hard wired controller, others will appreciate the ability to check your Sunbank temperature and program the controller remotely from anywhere in the world.
 We expect the smart controller to eventually replace our other controllers, but which of these controller options is right for you will ultimately come down to your preference.
 We’re happy to discuss the pros and cons to help you decide.

 A421 Solar Controller